 - Other references

-Gaete, J., Nejaz, L., Otegui, M., Perry, R. (2019).
-Mental health prevention in preschool children: An acceptability and feasibility of the implementation of the culturally adapted version of I Can Problem Solve (ICPS) program in Chile.
-Poster presented at the annual meeting of the Society for Prevention Research, San Francisco, CA.
+Gaete, J., Nejaz, L., Otegui, M., & Perry, R. (2019).
+Mental Health Prevention in Preschool Children: study protocol for a feasibility and acceptability randomised controlled trial of a culturally adapted version of I Can Problem Solve (ICPS) program in Chile.
+Poster presented at the annual meeting of the Society for Prevention Research, San Francisco, CA. Trials, 20, 158.